greglandrum/rdkit-blog/posts/2020-03-30-setting-up-an-environment.md

 export RDBASE=`pwd`
 ```

-The next step is to create the conda environment that we're going to use to hold the RDKit binary components and install a recent beta version of the RDKit into that environment:
+The next step is to create the conda environment that we're going to use to hold the RDKit binary components and install the most recent version of the RDKit into that environment:

 ```
-conda create -y -n py37_rdkit_beta python=3.7
+conda create -y -n py311_rdkit_beta python=3.11
-conda activate py37_rdkit_beta
+conda activate py311_rdkit_beta
-conda install -y -c rdkit/label/beta rdkit
+conda install -y -c conda-forge rdkit
 ```

+These instructions set up an environment using python 3.11; feel free to change that if you'd prefer another python version.
+You will need to adjust the path below.
 If you have other Python packages that you'd like to work with, go ahead and install them into the environment now.

 Next we copy the RDKit binary components from that environment into our local clone of the RDKit repo:

 ```
-cd $CONDA_PREFIX/lib/python3.7/site-packages/rdkit
+cd $CONDA_PREFIX/lib/python3.11/site-packages/rdkit
 rsync -a -m --include '*/' --include='*.so' --include='inchi.py' --exclude='*' . $RDBASE/rdkit
 ```